Stan Reents, PharmD

-Walking usually will not push your heart rate as high as jogging or cycling.
+Walking usually will not push your heart rate as high as jogging.
 A "brisk" walk is considered "moderate-intensity" exercise by scientists.
 However, if you really get into it by pumping your arms and walking fast, your target heart rate can be achieved.

 To calculate your target exercise heart rate, take 60 to 80 percent of your maximum HR (To determine your maximum heart rate, see our review: "Heart Rate, Exercise Intensity, and Training").
 Try to push your exercise heart rate up to that range for 20 minutes at least four times a week.
 Be sure you can talk while walking.
 If you can't converse, you are exercising too hard.

 Walking is one fitness activity that allows you numerous options.
 Once you have reached a point where you can walk a few miles with relative ease, you can start to vary the intensity.
 Progress to a faster walk and then into a slow jog.
 To increase your cardiovascular endurance, concentrate on lengthening your stride or increasing your speed.
 You can also carry hand weights, or, if you're really motivated, you can even wear a weighted vest such as the X-Vest™ (www.TheXVest.com).

 Finally, don't limit your exercise to only walking.
 Muscular strength decreases by 30 percent between the ages of 30 and 70.
 Two-thirds of women and 25 percent of men in their 70's say they don't have the strength to lift their grandchildren.
 Walking isn't going to improve your upper body strength.
 That's why walking and weight training are both recommended for older adults.